The Captivating Energy of Art is a Healing Affair - Article Banner

 Franz Hartmann Portrait

-Now, being a Hermetist himself, Paracelsus knew the secrets of the ethereal “Book of Nature” and received its knowledge from the leaves under his feet.
-Simply put this act of rustling through the fallen foliage instilled all of Nature’s wisdom into his mind.
+As a Hermetist, Paracelsus knew the secrets of the ethereal “Book of Nature” and received its knowledge from the leaves under his feet.
+Rustling through the fallen foliage instilled all of Nature’s wisdom into his mind.

-Supposedly, Paracelsus also knew how to access animal magnetism for its therapeutic healing energies.
-Notably, his awareness of this substance’s power was centuries before Franz A. Mesmer coined the same method with term “Mesmerism,” after himself.
+Paracelsus also knew how to access animal magnetism for its therapeutic healing energies.
+Notably, his awareness of this substance’s power was centuries before Franz A. Mesmer coined the same method and named it “Mesmerism” after himself.

-To clarify his gifts further, Robert Browning’s 1835 epic poem called Paracelsus, also reminds us that knowledge can be gained by intuitive perception.
+I’ll clarify his gifts further; Robert Browning’s 1835 epic poem Paracelsus reminds us that knowledge is also gained through intuitive perception.

-Now, Franz brilliant was an awesome doctor, theosophist, astrologer, and author.
-I wrote his words on a post-it note that helped me along:
+Franz was an extraordinary doctor, theosophist, astrologer, and author.
+I wrote his words on a Post-it note that helped me along:

-“If we want to know what life really is, we must look not merely at its surface but into its depths; we must behold it as it is, and not merely admire the picture which we have formed of it in our imagination.”
+“If we want to know what life is, we must look not merely at its surface but into its depths; we must behold it as it is and not merely admire the picture we have formed of it in our imagination.”

 bar